 Delta Air Lines (DAL) Outpaces Stock Market Gains: What You Should Know

 Investors will be hoping for strength from DAL as it approaches its next earnings release.
-In that report, analysts expect DAL to post earnings of $1.38 per share.
-This would mark year-over-year growth of 6.15%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $11.34 billion, up 5.58% from the year-ago period.
+On that day, DAL is projected to report earnings of $1.39 per share, which would represent year-over-year growth of 6.92%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $11.34 billion, up 5.59% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for DAL.
+It is also important to note the recent changes to analyst estimates for DAL.
 These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.02% lower.
-DAL is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+DAL is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, DAL is holding a Forward P/E ratio of 8.34.
-This represents a discount compared to its industry's average Forward P/E of 9.75.
+Digging into valuation, DAL currently has a Forward P/E ratio of 8.41.
+This valuation marks a discount compared to its industry's average Forward P/E of 10.06.

-Meanwhile, DAL's PEG ratio is currently 0.69.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Transportation - Airline industry currently had an average PEG ratio of 0.64 as of yesterday's close.
+Investors should also note that DAL has a PEG ratio of 0.7 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Transportation - Airline was holding an average PEG ratio of 0.7 at yesterday's closing price.

 Make sure to utilize Zacks.
 Com to follow all of these stock-moving metrics, and more, in the coming trading sessions.